szczyglis-dev/py-gpt/README.md

 > **Experimental:** Advanced context handling changes how long model-facing histories are compacted and continued.
 Keep it disabled if you need the legacy history-selection behavior, and verify important long-running workflows when enabling it for production work.

-Enable it in `Config -> Settings -> Context -> Enable advanced context handling`.
+Enable it in `Config -> Settings -> Context -> Advanced handling -> Enable advanced context handling`.
 When the unsummarized model-facing conversation approaches the configured threshold, PyGPT compacts older completed turns into conversation-scoped continuation notes and keeps a newer verbatim tail.
 The complete chat history remains stored in SQLite; only the history sent to the model is trimmed.

 Continuation notes are stored in `memory_ctx`, one row per conversation, and are separate from the Memory plugin's global/project long-term memory.
 They preserve compact state such as goals, constraints, decisions, completed work, important findings and pending work. `memory_ctx_get`, `memory_ctx_add` and `memory_ctx_replace` can read or maintain these notes.
 In Chat with Agents, the main agent also uses persistent bounded rolling memory backed by the same conversation notes, while worker rolling summaries stay runtime-local.